mycow2/crime_rental/README.md

 # crime_rental
-personal project looking at NYC crime and rental prices
+Personal project looking at NYC crime and rental prices

+Inspired by a paper written about cartel violence and accepted wage decreases.